Helmut Schmidt: Domestic reforms

 In October 1974, a Rehabilitation Benefits Alignment Act was passed, with the intention of promoting rehabilitation of the disabled by extending certain benefits to them.
 To meet the need for more uniform medical treatment in rural areas and on the peripheral of cities due to a lack of panel doctors in those areas, a bill was passed in December 1976 which improved the possibilities of panel doctors' associations by ensuring that panel doctors were available to provide treatment, while also providing for planning according to need and the participation of the sickness insurances.
 An Act of August 1975 on criminal law reform introduced "other forms of assistance" such as medical advice on contraception, together with assistance pertaining to sterilisation and abortion.
 New assistance benefits were created in 1975 for family planning and maternity consultations, whilst a constant attendance allowance was increased.
 Housing renovation and energy savings legislation was introduced in 1977, while a constitutional reform of 1981 increased federal powers in health and education.

-In July 1974, special benefits were introduced to compensate for wages not paid as a result of bankruptcy for a maximum of up three months.
+In July 1974, special benefits were introduced to compensate for wages not paid as a result of bankruptcy for a maximum of up to three months.
 Increases in income-limits for housing allowances were carried out, together with housing allowance rates, while major improvements were made in welfare provision for the elderly.
 By 1982, the purchasing power of the average pension was 2.5% better than in 1975.
 In 1975, tax allowances were replaced by child benefits, while payment for the first child was introduced.
 A tax relief act reduced income taxes and provided additional tax benefits for housing allowances.
 The Schmidt administration also introduced social policy legislation in the late 1970s, which increased family allowances (though by a smaller amount than in 1974) and maternity leave benefits.
 The increases in benefits under the Schmidt administration arguably had a positive impact on reducing inequalities, with the percentage of West Germans living in poverty (according to one measurement) falling between 1978 and 1982.

 Under the law of June 1974, the residents could participate in the management of the establishment through a consultative committee.
-A law of June 1975 amended the Employment Protection Law and the Law on the provision of temporary workers which improved the legal protection of temporary migrants workers in West Germany.
+A law of June 1975 amended the Employment Protection Law and the Law on the provision of temporary workers which improved the legal protection of temporary migrant workers in West Germany.
 A law of December 1975 gave the right to claim under the sickness insurance scheme for medical consultations for family planning purposes.
 A law of May 1975 extended social security to disabled persons according to various procedures.